liujingbreak/require-injector/README.md

 ![https://travis-ci.org/](https://travis-ci.org/dr-web-house/require-injector.svg)
 [Travis build](https://travis-ci.org/dr-web-house/require-injector)

-Injecting and replacing require() function in both NodeJS and browser side CommonJS packing tool like Browserify.
+Injecting and replacing `require()` and `import` statement in both NodeJS and browser side JS or Typescript file via packing tool like Webpack.

 When it is used for Node, it is a little bit like [app-module-path](https://www.npmjs.com/package/app-module-path), when it is used for browser environment JS bundle tool, it is like Webpack 2 `resolve.alias` configuration, but more fine-grained.